SweeeeetT/Eris/README.md

 # Eris
 ## Simple Python API for user account automation with Discord web-client
 - Allows user account automation without being labeled as a bot
+- Supports basic functionality, but is still a work-in-progress

 ## Dependencies:
 - Selenium -- `pip3 install selenium`